rgrannell1/jCheck/README.md

 cd jCheck
 ```

 ## Language.

-jCheck has a very small grammar.
+jCheck has a tiny grammar.
 A jCheck test binds parametres — in this case 'a' and 'b' — to
 random values.
 To prove invariants always hold true, properties such as predicates and known
-failure functions are ran over a stream of random inputs.
+failure functions are ran along a stream of random inputs.
 The tests run for a set timespan,
-and test with increasingly long and large inputs.
+and the test-cases get increasingly long and large over time.

 ```js
 over_('a', 'b')